RBF Weighted Hyper-Involution for RGB-D Object Detection: Experiments

-One of the significant limitations of the benchmark RBG-D object detection dataset used in the literature is that they contain RGB-D data only from indoor environments.
-This limitation can leave several questions of the research community unanswered like the query about the performance of RGB-D object detection in challenging outdoor lighting condition or is RGB-D data only useful for indoors.
-To address such concern, in this thesis, we propose a new RGB-D dataset which we call the Outdoor RGD-D detect dataset which is fully annotated.
-All the RGB-D images pairs in this dataset are only focused on a variety of outdoor environments.
-The RGB images in this dataset is outsourced from three different benchmark dataset that includes the Places dataset \cite{zhou2017places}, Open Images \cite{OpenImages,OpenImages2} and the multi-class wildlife dataset \cite{zhang2020omni}.
-The corresponding depth maps of the images were predicted using dense vision transformer (DPT-hybrid) \cite{ranftl2021vision}.
-We select three object classes labels for detection in this dataset that include Human, Animals and Vehicle classes that are most commonly seen in outdoor environments.
-Despite having only three classes for detection it is a very challenging dataset for the detection model given the fact that the classes have a wide variety of sub types for example: Vehicle class has instances of bus, truck, suv, bike etc. while Animal class has images of Kangaroos, Ostrich, Dog, etc. Moreover, the outdoor environments in the images also have a huge variety which can range from dense forest to busy downtown area along with different weather and lighting conditions.
-The dataset has a total of 1819 RGB-D samples which is split into 997 samples for training and the remaining 822 samples for testing.
-Another important feature of this dataset is that it does not have any class imbalance unlike the frequently used benchmarks in the literature.
+One of the significant limitations of the benchmark RBG-D object detection datasets used in the literature is that they contain RGB-D data only from indoor environments.
+This limitation leaves several questions unanswered for the research community, such as the performance of RGB-D object detection in challenging outdoor lighting conditions, or whether RGB-D data is only useful for indoor environments.
+To address this concern, we introduce a new fully annotated RGB-D dataset named the Outdoor RGB-D Detect dataset.
+This dataset exclusively consists of RGB-D image pairs captured in diverse outdoor environments.
+The RGB images in this dataset are sourced from three benchmark datasets: Places \mbox{\cite{zhou2017places}}, Open Images \mbox{\cite{OpenImages,OpenImages2}}, and the multi-class wildlife dataset \mbox{\cite{zhang2020omni}}.
+Depth maps for these images were predicted using the dense vision transformer (DPT-hybrid) \mbox{\cite{ranftl2021vision}}.
+The depth maps in the Outdoor RGB-D Detect dataset are generated using DPT-hybrid, which produces pseudo-depth rather than true sensor measurements.
+While such pseudo-depth may contain noise or scale ambiguity compared to sensor-based depth, our method relies on relative depth similarity instead of absolute depth values, reducing sensitivity to these errors.
+Moreover, existing benchmarks such as NYU Depth v2 and SUN RGB-D already employ different depth sensors and post-processing pipelines, indicating that robustness to heterogeneous depth sources is essential for RGB-D detection.
+Three object classes-Humans, Animals, and Vehicles are selected for detection, representing common outdoor elements.
+Despite the limited number of classes, the dataset is challenging due to the diverse subtypes within each class e.g., vehicle class has instances of bus, truck, SUV within Vehicle, while Animal class have images of Kangaroos, Ostrich, Dog, etc. Additionally, the outdoor environments exhibit wide variation, ranging from dense forests to busy downtown areas, with varying weather and lighting conditions.
+Some samples from this dataset are shown in Figure \ref{Outdoor_RGB-D}.
+The dataset comprises 1819 RGB-D samples, with 997 samples for training and 822 for testing, and importantly, it exhibits no class imbalance, unlike many existing benchmarks.
+Bounding box annotations were created on RGB images using the MIT LabelMe framework \cite{russell2008labelme}.
+The annotated bounding boxes were then consistently transferred to the corresponding aligned depth maps to ensure precise spatial correspondence between modalities.
+The annotation process was carried out by a team of 13 trained annotators and subsequently reviewed and corrected by the authors to ensure annotation quality and reliable supervision for RGB-D object detection.